 For many years I’ve participated in the RPM Challenge.
 The idea is to compose and record a full CD of material in the month of February.
 I’ve completed it several times.
 Most recently as “The Rewilders, but earlier as “42 Shades of Gray,” once with Scott Caplener as “Haze” and a few times with John Rose and Michael Nold as “Warrenpeece.”
 Some of the music is great… and some of it is obviously written quickly.
 In every case these were extremely rewarding experiences.

 Another terrific (in my opinion) album I worked on was Inglas CD Intelligent Design.
 This CD featured the excellent vocals and songwriting of Michael Nold and the guitar work and arrangement of Rick Escobar.
 This has some experimental touches including an 8 minute version of Michael’s song “Throwing It All Away” that features an ambient music bridge and a rap coda.
 The work was both tedious and extremely inspiring and ultimately helped us create something great.

 Another of my past musical projects is called Particle Salad.
 I put out a full album back in 2006 that is available on iTunes among other places.
 The music incorporates elements of ethnic/world music, but is also ambient and moody at times.
 This project probably took up a decade or more of time.
 I drafted several friends to add vocals and instruments.
 I think several songs hold up extremely well and still sound great to me today.
 I am not working on any current Particle Salad music at the moment.

 I am usually working on a few different projects.
 I post about them in the news section on the home page of my site.

-For my day job, I work for a software company and manage an internal video and rich media production team.
+For my day job, I work for a software company.